10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 10. Vanua Balavu

 Alternatively in the Lau Islands, Vanua Balavu is the hub of the northern part of the island group, which receives flights once a week.
-Stay in one of the islands homestays or guest house where you may have the opportunity to enjoy a guided 5km (3.1 miles) from Lomaloma to the southern tip of the island, see hot springs and burial caves at Namaka Village and enjoy boat trips in the Bay of Islands.
+Stay in one of the island homestays or guest houses where you may have the opportunity to enjoy a guided 5 km (3.1 mi) from Lomaloma to the southern tip of the island, see hot springs and burial caves at Namaka Village and enjoy boat trips in the Bay of Islands.

-10 Places that are Off the Beaten Track in Fiji© Captain Cook Cruises
+10 Places That are Off the Beaten Track in Fiji© FijiPocketGuide.com

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.